California Broadside Motorcycle Accident Lawyers

 Your pain and suffering should be valued.
 Compensation for pain and suffering is protected by California law and should never be undervalued by an insurance company that’s pressing you for a quick settlement.

-At Sally Morin Personal Injury Lawyers, we don’t take our fee until the conclusion of your case after you’ve already covered the costs of your motorcycle broadside accident.
+At Sally Morin Personal Injury Lawyers, we offer a free consultation and we don’t take our fee until the conclusion of your case after you’ve already covered the costs of your motorcycle broadside accident.
 So let’s talk about your crash in a free and confidential consultation!

 We Handle Your Accident Claim So You Can Focus on Your Life